 Student Law Association

-Mock trial provides students with insight into the job of a trial lawyer and the judicial system more broadly.
-Students gain experience with basic trial advocacy skills through preparation for and participation with the MSU Mock Trial Team in American Mock Trial Association sanctioned competitions.
-Please contact Dr. Foote for more information.
+Mock Trial provides students with insight into the job of a trial lawyer and the judicial system more broadly.
+Students gain experience with basic trial advocacy skills through preparation for and participation with the Murray State Mock Trial Team in American Mock Trial Association sanctioned competitions.
+Please contact Dr. Paul Foote (firstname.lastname@example.org) for more information.

 Sociology Student Organizations

 Alpha Kappa Delta (Sociology Honors Society)

 Alpha Kappa Delta (AKD) is the International Sociology Honor Society established in 2013 at Murray State University.
 The purpose of Alpha Kappa Deltais to seek to acknowledge and promote excellence in the scholarship in the study of sociology, the research of social problems, and such other social and intellectual activities as will lead to improvement in the human condition.